trueagi-io/MettaWamJam/README.md

        4) To restart, use `docker restart <container>` not `docker run...` since omitting -rm will retain the container.
 The -rm parameter will remove the container every run.
 Omitting -rm will retain your container and you will have to restart it.

+If you wish to modify the server, clone the repo, change the code as desired for your installation, and rebuild the Docker image using the included `Dockerfile`.

 "WAM" is an acronym for Warren Abstract Machine.
 "JAM" is you get fast MeTTa, MORK in an AI toolbox!